Communications Jobs at New York University with Visa Sponsorship

 Which visa types does NYU commonly use for Communications staff?

 NYU sponsors H-1B and E-3 visas for Communications roles requiring a specialty occupation degree.
-J-1 scholar and exchange visitor status is sometimes used for visiting communications fellows or researchers.
+J-1 visa scholar and exchange visitor status is sometimes used for visiting communications fellows or researchers.
 If you're currently on F-1 OPT or CPT, NYU does hire in that status, with H-1B sponsorship typically following for longer-term roles.

 What qualifications does NYU look for in Communications candidates?